the-sudheendra/VEXtension/README.md

 - **Contribute Code**: Want to dive into the codebase?
 Check out our open issues and pull requests.Fork the repository, make your changes, and submit a pull request.
 - **Suggest Improvements**: Have ideas for new features or enhancements?
 Share them in a new issue.
 Discuss potential improvements with the community.

+**TODO 🧑‍💻**
+1. Based on the ticket, we need to display the appropriate checklist categories if he select 'All' we need to show all categories.
+2. When the user selects a checklist, they should be able to add notes to that checklist, which will be displayed in the comments for that item.
+3. When the user clicks on "Add to Comment," it should automatically add the notes to the comments instead of just drafting them in the comment box.

 ### Please note ⚠️

 - The schema is case-sensitive.
 Ensure that all keys and values match the required casing exactly.